spacewalkproject/spacewalk-wiki/HowToUpgrade.md

     * In particular, make sure you do **NOT** use jpackage repo.
 It has been obsoleted in this version of Spacewalk.
 Disable it or completely remove the file `/etc/yum.repos.d/jpackage-generic.repo` .
     * On RHEL, CentOS, or Scientific Linux you need to enable additional java package repos: [[HowToInstall#java-packages-red-hat-enterprise-linux-centos-scientific-linux]].

+### Special Note For Those Who Will Manage Debian/Ubuntu Clients
+There is a change that will need to be made to Debian/Ubuntu client systems.
+There are also additional steps to take after upgrading to Spacewalk 2.7.
+For more details see [[DebianUbuntuSupportIn27]]

 ## Database and configuration backup